Social Cognitive and Affective Neuroscience

 JOURNAL OF COGNITIVE NEUROSCIENCE

-Advancing the frontiers of cognitive understanding.Welcome to the JOURNAL OF COGNITIVE NEUROSCIENCE, a premier publication in the field of cognitive neuroscience, published by the esteemed MIT PRESS.
+Unlocking the mysteries of the mind.Welcome to the JOURNAL OF COGNITIVE NEUROSCIENCE, a premier publication in the field of cognitive neuroscience, published by the esteemed MIT PRESS.
 Since its inception in 1989, this journal has been at the forefront of advancing our understanding of the neural mechanisms underlying cognitive processes, boasting an impressive convergence period through 2024.
 With its Q1 ranking in the 2023 cognitive neuroscience category, it stands out among 115 peers, indicating its critical role in shaping contemporary research.
 The journal offers a comprehensive array of research articles, reviews, and methodologies aimed at researchers, professionals, and students alike, facilitating the exploration of complex cognitive functions.
 While not an open-access journal, it provides essential insights and significant contributions to the neuroscience community, making it an invaluable resource for anyone keen on delving into the intricacies of the human brain.